One of the most appealing things with McMyAdmin is how quick and intuitive it can be to get a Minecraft server started.

 Launching Your Minecraft Server

-Once you have all of these options set, you are able to launch the server!
+Once you have all of these options set, you can launch the server!
 Just click on the Status option in the left menu bar.

 Now all you need to do is click on Start Server.